soumende1/Veh-Detection-And-Tracking/README.md

 It took 158.2 Seconds to extract HOG features, Using: 11 orientations 16 pixels per cell and 2 cells per block and the lenght of Feature vector length was 1188

-In the section titled "Train a Classifier" I trained a linear SVM with the default classifier parameters and using HOG features alone (I did not use spatial intensity or channel intensity histogram features) and was able to achieve a test accuracy of 98.17%.
+In the section titled "Train a Classifier" I trained a linear SVM with the default classifier parameters and using HOG features alone and was able to achieve a test accuracy of 98.11%. a total of 1.95 seconds was used to train the SVC and it predicted 100% correctly for a sample data of 10 images

+1.95 Seconds to train SVC...
+Test Accuracy of SVC =  0.9811

+    My SVC predicts:  [1.
+0. 1.
+1. 1.
+0. 0.
+1. 0.
+1. 1.
+1. 1.
+0. 0.
+1. 1.
+0. 1.
+0.]
+For these 20 labels:  [1.
+0. 1.
+1. 1.
+0. 0.
+1. 0.
+1. 1.
+1. 1.
+0. 0.
+1. 1.
+0. 1.
+0.]
+ & 0.01596 Seconds was the time taken to to predict 20 labels with SVC